 I. No change after vote announced.
-After the presiding officer announces the result of a vote, no member shall be allowed to change the member's vote.
+After the presiding officer announces the result of a vote, no member shall be allowed to change the member's vote, unless the member's vote is on the prevailing side and the member moves for reconsideration.